Why Index Investing Isn’t So Simple, Especially for Ultra High Net Worth Investors

 What if you end up facing several large, unplanned major distributions?

-These could be things like long term care costs, medical bills, business expenses, unexpected major life setbacks, or many other things.
+These could be things like long-term care costs, medical bills, business expenses, unexpected major life setbacks, or many other things.

 What if you live far longer than you expect?
-Or the reverse, but your spouse outlives you by a couple decades?
+Or the reverse, but your spouse outlives you by a couple of decades?

 Here’s a question much more down to earth:

 How much do you want to spend each month to sustain your desired lifestyle?